Petr Pavel

-Petr Pavel ([ˈpɛtr̩ ˈpavɛl]; born 1 November 1961) is a Czech politician and former army general who is the president of the Czech Republic since March 2023.
-He previously served as Chairman of the NATO Military Committee from 2015 to 2018, and as the Chief of the General Staff of the Czech Armed Forces from 2012 to 2015.
+Petr Pavel ([ˈpɛtr̩ ˈpavɛl]; born 1 November 1961) is a Czech politician and retired army general, currently serving as the fourth president of the Czech Republic since March 2023.
+Prior to this, he held the position of Chairman of the NATO Military Committee from 2015 to 2018, and served as the Chief of the General Staff of the Czech Armed Forces between 2012 and 2015.

-Born in Planá to a military family, Pavel enlisted right after graduating from high school in 1983.
+Born in Planá to a military family, Pavel enlisted right after graduating from military academy in 1983.
 He served in the Czechoslovak People's Army and joined the Communist Party of Czechoslovakia in 1985.
-Following the Velvet Revolution in 1989, and the subsequent dissolution of Czechoslovakia, Pavel served in the newly established Czech Army and participated in the evacuation of Karin Base in Croatia, which earned him praise and international recognition.
+Following the Velvet Revolution in 1989, and the subsequent dissolution of Czechoslovakia, Pavel served in the newly established Czech Army and participated in the 1993 evacuation of Karin Base during the Croatian War of Independence, which earned him praise and international recognition.
 Pavel rose through the ranks of the military to become the Chief of the General Staff of the Czech Armed Forces from 2012 to 2015.
 He was subsequently selected as Chairman of the NATO Military Committee between 2015 and 2018, becoming the first military officer from the former Eastern Bloc to hold the post.
-He retired from the military after 44 years and was discharged with honors after his term expired.
+At NATO, he oversaw the Alliance's response and fallout of the 2014 Russian annexation of Crimea and the 2018 Turkish invasion of Afrin, as well as efforts to tackle rising Chinese influence.
+Pavel retired from the military after 44 years and was discharged with honors after his term expired.

 In 2021, Pavel announced his presidential bid in the 2023 election.
 He ran on a platform of closer cooperation with NATO allies, support for Ukraine and greater involvement in the European Union.
 He embraced a hawkish stance on Russia and China.
 Pavel won the first round of the election with 35 percent and went on to win the runoff against former Prime Minister Andrej Babiš with 58 percent of the vote, to become the fourth president of the Czech Republic and 12th president since the Czechoslovak declaration of independence in 1918.
 Pavel was inaugurated on 9 March 2023, succeeding Miloš Zeman.
 He is the second president with a military background (after Ludvík Svoboda) and the first without political experience.

+In his first hundred days in office, Pavel appointed three judges to the Constitutional Court and made 11 international trips, including a visit to Kyiv and Dnipro, becoming the first foreign head of state to travel to Eastern Ukraine since the start of the Russian invasion.